CGSC

 CGSC is home to three major journals:

-The British Journal of Politics and International Relations, hosted by CDE, is edited by four CGSC researchers – Drs Honeyman, Hayton, and Anderson, and Prof Holland (as well as Dr Edyvane in CDE).
-BJPIR is an official journal of the UK’s Political Studies Association.
+The British Journal of Politics and International Relations, hosted by CDE, is edited by five CGSC researchers - Drs Honeyman, Hayton, Spaiser and Anderson, and Prof Holland (as well as Dr Edyvane in CDE).
+BJPIR is an official journal of the UK's Political Studies Association.

 Civil Wars, which started here in 1998, has returned to Leeds, edited by Drs Worrall and Waterman.